anessler/jtorchani/README.md

       TorchANIUtils.init();

-This will extract the OpenMM binary libraries (for Cuda 10.1) from the torchani-fat.jar file to a temporary directory and configure JNA to find them.
+This will extract the TorchANI binary libraries from the torchani-fat.jar file to a temporary directory and configure JNA to find them.